codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/advanced-workflows.md

 If you run the pipeline you will see that Codefresh automatically understands that `MyIntegrationTests` and `MyCleanupPhase` can run in parallel right after the unit tests finish.

 Also notice the `fail_fast: false` line in the unit tests.
-By default if *any* steps fails in a pipeline the whole pipeline is marked as a failure.
+By default, if *any* steps fails in a pipeline the whole pipeline is marked as a failure.
 With the `fail_fast` directive we can allow the pipeline to continue so that other steps that depend on the failed step can still run even.

 ### Multiple Step dependencies